 More on Amici here.

-OLD SWILL INN
+OLD SWISS INN

 Swiss Cuisine never ceases to amaze me.
 Slow cooked Osso Buco that literally melts-in-the-mouth, is such a palette pleaser.
 As for dessert, nothing beats sharing a bowl of chocolate fondue with your friends and family.